 The plans must show which Class 1 Areas have visibility that’s affected by the air pollutant emissions from that state, whether those Areas are in the state or beyond its borders.

-The plans must show feasible pollution control measures the state will put in place to reduce the state’s emissions from human activity that affects visibility at Class 1 Areas.
+The plans must show reasonable pollution control measures the state will put in place to reduce the state’s emissions from human activity that affects visibility at Class 1 Areas.
 The plans do not address emissions from natural events beyond human control.

 The plans must show how much visibility improvement is expected to result from the pollution control measures.
-The federal regulations on Regional Haze require that visibility conditions in Class 1 Areas must return to “natural conditions” by 2064.
+The federal regulations on Regional Haze require that states evaluate progress in improving visibility conditions in Class 1 Areas relative to the rate of progress needed to achieve “natural conditions” by the 2064 benchmark.

 How do we know how much visibility impairment exists at a Class 1 Area?

 Air quality monitors are positioned in or near each Class 1 Area.
 These monitors measure the amount of visibility impairing particles in the air – that is, how much pollution is in the air that keeps people from seeing natural vistas clearly.
-They also measure something related, but different: how much visibility impairment exists, or, how badly the view is being obscured.
 This nationwide network of monitors is called the IMPROVE (Interagency Monitoring of PROTected Visual Environments) network.
 IMPROVE is managed and operated by a committee of federal agencies, including EPA and the various land management agencies, as well as organizations that represent state regulatory agencies.
 More information on IMPROVE is available at http://vista.cira.colostate.edu/Improve/.

 How do we know where the visibility impairing pollutants in an area come from?

-Federal and state air quality planners, working with federal land managers, have to do highly technical analyses to answer that question.
+Federal and state air quality planners, working with federal land managers, perform highly technical analyses to answer that question.
 In part, they do this by identifying air pollutant emission sources in the region around a Class 1 Area.
 For each source, planners and land managers measure the amount of air pollutants emitted that are known to contribute to visibility impairment.
 They use state of the art computer models to identify where these pollutants are traveling, taking into account things like:

 the type of emission source (for example, a power plant versus a wildfire);